-My primary tasks for each course I instruct are to educate students in sociology’s core concepts and perspectives, teach the logic and application of sociological research and analysis, strengthen students’ ability to effectively communicate ideas and findings to a wide audience, and apply these skills in their careers and everyday lives.
-Put simply, my job is to assist students in acquiring new tools with which to evaluate the social world.
-I place strong emphasis on the everyday applications of sociology and train students to critically question the links between the personal (micro) and the public (macro).
-As C. Wright Mills (1959) famously writes, “The sociological imagination enables us to grasp history and biography and the relations between the two within society.
+Principles of Sociology is a prerequisite for the second course I teach at Kutztown.
+Contemporary Social Problems is a course designed to guide students in acquiring sociological tools used to critically evaluate the social world.
+I place a strong emphasis on developing students’ sociological “lens” or sociological imagination.
+This means challenging students to systematically question the links between their micro observations and experiences and the macro sociostructural forces that undergird society.
+As C. Wright Mills (1959) famously writes in “The Promise,” “The sociological imagination enables us to grasp history and biography and the relations between the two within society.
 That is its task and its promise.”
-My lectures, readings, assignments, and classroom activities are designed to help fulfill this promise and guide students in the progressive development of their own sociological “lens.”
-Hopefully, they will continue to cultivate and rely upon it for the rest of their lives.
+My lectures, readings, assignments, and classroom activities are designed to help fulfill this promise by guiding students in the progressive development of their own sociological imagination.